openwdl/learn-wdl/0_language-concepts.md

     - other supported types include: Array, Map (for key-value pairs), Object
     - supported type prefix options include: “?” for variable that can be optional, “+” is for Arrays that the array must have at least one entry
 - Assign Parameters at scope (workflow, task, command)
-- Use Key-valye input files for parameter assignments - usually `input.json`
+- Use Key-value input files for parameter assignments - usually `input.json`
     - `{"WorkflowName.ParamName": "workflowParamValue",`
     - `"WorkflowName.TaskName.ParamName": "taskParamValue",}`
 - Add Comments - designated with `##` (workflow) or `#` (task)